Supporting partners:

 Speakers include:

-Eduardo Famini Silva, Director, Renewables and Energy Transition, RBC Capital Markets (confirmed)
+Eduardo Famini Silva, Director, Renewables and Energy Transition, RBC Capital Markets

 -